Proof of the Wilf-Zeilberger Conjecture for Mixed Hypergeometric Terms: Introduction

 \section{Introduction}

 The method of creative telescoping was put on an algorithmic fundament by Zeilberger~\cite{Zeilberger1990, Zeilberger1991} in the early 1990's, and it has been a powerful tool in the study of special function identities since then.
 Zeilberger's algorithms (for binomial / hypergeometric sums and for hyperexponential integrals) terminate for \emph{holonomic} inputs.
-The holonomicity of functions is defined in terms of the dimension of their annihilating ideals; in general, it is difficult to detect this property.
+The holonomicity of functions is defined in terms of the dimension of their annihilating ideals in algebras of operators with polynomial coefficients; in general, it is difficult to detect this property.
 In 1992, Wilf and Zeilberger~\cite{Wilf1992} gave a more elegant and constructive proof that their methods are applicable to so-called \emph{proper hypergeometric} terms, which are expressed in an explicit form.
 Since all examples considered in their paper are both proper and holonomic, Wilf and Zeilberger then presented the following conjecture in~\cite[p.~585]{Wilf1992}. \begin{conj}[Wilf and Zeilberger, 1992] A hypergeometric term is holonomic if and only if it is proper. \end{conj} It was observed in \cite{Payne1997,AbramovPetkovsek2002a} that the conjecture is not true when it is taken literally, so it needs to be modified in order to be correct (see Theorem~\ref{THM:main}).
-For example, the term~$|k_1 - k_2|$ is easily seen to be holonomic and hypergeometric, but not proper~\cite[p.~396]{AbramovPetkovsek2002a}; a similar counter-example was given in~\cite[p.~55]{Payne1997}.
-Payne in his 1997 Ph.D. dissertation~\cite[Chap.~4]{Payne1997} modified and proved the conjecture in a piecewise sense; more specifically, it was shown that the domain of a holonomic hypergeometric term can be expressed as the union of a linear algebraic set and a finite number of convex polyhedral regions (the ``pieces'') such that the term is proper on each region.
-In the case of $|k_1 - k_2|$, the linear algebraic set is the line $k_1=k_2$ and the polyhedral regions are $k_1 - k_2 > 0$ and $k_1 - k_2 < 0$ where the proper terms are $k_1 - k_2$ and $k_2 - k_1$ respectively.
-Unaware of~\cite{Payne1997}, Abramov and \Petkovsek~\cite{AbramovPetkovsek2002a} in 2002 solved the problem by showing that a holonomic hypergeometric term is conjugate to a proper term, which means roughly that both terms are solutions to a common (nontrivial) system of equations.
-The holonomic term $|k_1 - k_2|$ and the proper term $k_1 - k_2$ are easily seen to be solutions of the system
+For example, the term $|k_1-k_2|$ defining a sequence over~$\bN^2$ is easily seen to be hypergeometric (since it satisfies the first-order system below) and holonomic because its generating function